argoproj/argo-cd/docs/cli_installation.md

 Also please note you will probably need to move the file into your PATH.

-After finishing either of the instructions above, you should now be able to run `argocd` commands.
+After finishing the instructions above, you should now be able to run `argocd` commands.